Harry P. Jeffrey: Early life and career

-Harry P. Jeffrey was admitted to the bar in 1926 and commenced practice in Columbus, Ohio.
+Jeffrey was admitted to the bar in 1926 and commenced practice in Columbus, Ohio.
 He moved back to Dayton in 1927 and continued the practice of law, joining the firm of Iddings & Iddings to form Iddings & Jeffrey.
 Jeffrey built on their practice providing legal services to entrepreneurs and business enterprises by expanding into litigation, personal injury and divorce.

 Jeffrey was a second lieutenant in the United States Army Reserve Corps from 1927 to 1930.

 He became special assistant attorney general of Ohio from 1933 to 1936.

 Congress

-In the 1942 mid-term election, Harry P. Jeffrey was elected as a Republican to the Seventy-eighth Congress from Ohio's 3rd congressional district.
-As a member of the House Veterans Committee, Harry Jeffrey was one of several authors of the G. I. Bill of Rights, which provided benefits to veterans returning from World War II, including loans that enabled military veterans to get a college education.
+In the 1942 mid-term election, Jeffrey was elected as a Republican to the Seventy-eighth Congress from Ohio's 3rd congressional district.
+As a member of the House Veterans Committee, Jeffrey was one of several authors of the G. I. Bill of Rights, which provided benefits to veterans returning from World War II, including loans that enabled military veterans to get a college education.
 He was unsuccessful in his bid for reelection in 1944.

 Later career

-After his congressional service, Harry P. Jeffrey resumed the practice of law in Dayton until his retirement in the 1980s.
+After his congressional service, Jeffrey resumed the practice of law in Dayton until his retirement in the 1980s.
 He argued a case before the United States Supreme Court and became a Fellow of the American College of Trial Lawyers.
 Jeffrey was president of the Dayton Bar Association from 1954 to 1955.

-Governor James A. Rhodes appointed Harry P. Jeffrey to the Advisory Committee of the Wright State Campus of Miami and Ohio State Universities in 1965.
-When that campus became a full-fledged university, Harry Jeffrey was a trustee of Wright State University from 1967 to 1977.
+Governor James A. Rhodes appointed Jeffrey to the Advisory Committee of the Wright State Campus of Miami and Ohio State Universities in 1965.
+When that campus became a full-fledged university, Jeffrey was a trustee of Wright State University from 1967 to 1977.
 In 1976, he served as chair of the WSU Board of Trustees and retired from the Board in September 1977.
-He also served on the University Foundation Board of Directors for many years as secretary and then from 1981–83 as president.
+He also served on the University Foundation Board of Directors for many years as secretary and then from 1981 to 1983 as president.
 A scholarship in his memory was established at Wright State.

 Death

-He was a founding member of Fairmont Presbyterian Church in Kettering, Ohio.
-Harry P. Jeffrey died at Dayton Hospice at the age of 95.
+Jwddewy was a founding member of Fairmont Presbyterian Church in Kettering, Ohio.
+He died at Dayton Hospice at the age of 95.
 He is interred with his wife Susan (1912–1986) at Woodland Cemetery, Dayton, Ohio.